-The House of Representatives voted 415-3 on March 16 to approve legislation that would give eligible businesses an additional two months to apply for a Paycheck Protection Program (PPP) loan.
+The Senate on March 25 approved legislation that would give eligible businesses an additional two months to apply for a Paycheck Protection Program (PPP) loan.
 The PPP Extension Act of 2021 (H.R.
-1799) was moved under an expedited procedure known as "suspension of the rules," which requires a two-thirds majority vote for passage.
+1799) passed on a bipartisan vote of 92-7.
+It was overwhelmingly approved in the House of Representatives on March 16 and now heads to the White House for President Biden's expected signature.
 URL: https://docs.house.gov/billsthisweek/20210315/BILLS-117hr1799-SUS.pdf